AAA Editor Notes

 Japanese art ranges from prehistory to the present and includes screens, ceramics, textiles and extensive archeological materials.
 Look for Korean Buddhist paintings, folk art, porcelains and tomb pieces.
 The Indian paintings are beautifully detailed.
 Last but not least, posing with the camel in the outdoor courtyard makes for a fun photo op.

 Free guided tours are given; inquire in advance for information about tour times and topics.
-Closure information: The museum is closing in Feb.
-2017 for an 18-month renovation; phone ahead for updates.
+CLOSURE INFORMATION: The museum is undergoing renovations and will be closed until spring 2019; phone ahead for updates.